premsagarmanikyala/mantrix-ai/replit.md

 ## Technical Decisions
 - Using absolute imports in Python backend for better module resolution
-- SQLite as default database for development (easily configurable to PostgreSQL)
+- PostgreSQL as production database with Neon hosting for scalability and reliability
+- Dynamic database configuration supporting both SQLite (fallback) and PostgreSQL
 - Monorepo structure for better code organization and sharing
 - Docker multi-stage builds for optimized production images
+- psycopg2-binary driver for optimal PostgreSQL performance